jingxuanyang/Shopee-Product-Matching/README.md

 + notebook/
   + This folder contains jupyter notebooks for training and inference of image models
 + notebook-image-text/
-  + This folder contains jupyter notebooks for ensembles of image and text model
+  + This folder contains jupyter notebooks for ensembles of image and text models
 + notebook-text/
   + This folder contains jupyter notebooks for training and inference of text models
 + test/